-- The chain saw is designed for cutting timber only.
+- The chainsaw is designed for cutting timber only.
 Do not allow the chain to come into contact with the ground as dirt and soil will dull the chain almost immediately.
 Hard wood will also rapidly dull the chain. - When the chain is properly sharpened, work will not be tiring, the cutting yield is high, and there is no abnormal wear on the mechanical parts or the bar.

-9.13 CHAIN LUBRICATION (FIG.33)
+9.13 CHAIN LUBRICATION - FIG. 28

 - Prior to use check for chain oil distribution on a piece of paper or cut timber.
-Observe spatter before continuing. - If the chain is not sufficiently lubricated, increase the oil flow by rotating the setting screw (32) of the pump anti-clockwise.
+Observe spatter before continuing. - If the chain is not sufficiently lubricated, check the oil tank level and/or increase the oil flow by rotating the setting screw (25.1) anti-clockwise.
+If problem persists, stop engine and when cooled clean sawdust from behind clutch cover and clean bar groove.

-9.14 SHARPENING (FIG.34)
+9.14 SHARPENING - FIG. 29

 - Sawdust instead of chips is an indication that the saw chain needs sharpening, or replacing. - Before sharpening, the chain must be made taught by means of the chain tensioner. - After sharpening, slacken and adjust the chain as per the mounting instructions. - During sharpening, lock the chain using the brake. - Use a round file specific for the chain fitted.
-Observe the sharpening angle (Fig. 29 parts 2,3,5,6). - Sharpen by filing from the inside outwards (Fig. 29 part 1) all the teeth on one side and then all the teeth on the other. - Position the file to project 20% of its diameter above the cutter (Fig 29 part 4). - Make sure every cutter is filed to the same length and angle and that all depth gauge links are the same height. - Inconsistent angles can result in a poor cut or endanger the user.
+Observe the sharpening angle (Fig.29 parts 2,3,5,7,8). - Sharpen by filing from the inside outwards (Fig.29 part 9) all the teeth on one side and then all the teeth on the other. - Position the file to project 20% of its diameter above the cutter (Fig.29 part 6). - Make sure every cutter is filed to the same length and angle, and that all depth gauge links are the same height (Fig.29 part 1). - Inconsistent angles can result in a poor cut or endanger the user.
 Seek advice from a professional if unsure.